taisei-project/taisei/doc/ANIMATION_FORMAT.rst

 attribute.
 Then different animation sequences can be defined.

 Animation sequences are chains of sprites that can be replayed in-game.
-For example Cirno can either fly normally or flex while flying.
-In order for the game to understand which sprites need to be shown in what order and time delay you need to define a sequence for every action.
+For example, Cirno can either fly normally or flex while flying.
+In order for the game to understand which sprites need to be shown in what order and time delay, you need to define a sequence for every action.

 To define the action *right* of the player flying to the left for example,